-Although small patient numbers in this study limits our ability to understand why some patients experienced prolonged SD with CSF-1R inhibition, while others did not, we did observe activation of immune genes in tumor tissue post-treatment.
-However, due to the limited availability of pre- and post-treatment tumor biopsies we only have indirect measures of a decrease in TAM at the tumor level.
+Although small patient numbers in this study limits our ability to understand why some patients experienced prolonged SD with CSF-1R inhibition, while others did not, we did observe activation of immune genes in tumor tissue posttreatment.
+However, due to the limited availability of pre- and posttreatment tumor biopsies, we only have indirect measures of a decrease in TAM at the tumor level.
 Given the limited availability of tissue samples we therefore conducted differential gene expression analyses on these metastatic biopsies.
 Genes differentially expressed between patients with clinical benefit and those with no benefit were identified.
 However, due to the small sample size of this comparison, it would be best to confirm these differences in a larger cohort to correct for any potential statistical errors (32).
-We must also note a small proportion of patients in this study were treated with concurrent hormonal therapy, while others were not, and this may be relevant for one of the HR+ MBC patients who had prolonged SD on trial.
+We must also note a small proportion of patients in this study were treated with concurrent hormonal therapy, while others were not, and this may be relevant for one of the patients with HR+ MBC who had prolonged SD on trial.

-In this study, there was a predominance of MBC patients with visceral metastatic disease which is associated with worse prognosis and lower likelihood of response to immune manipulation (33).
-Notably, with immune checkpoint blockade low response rates were observed with monotherapy in heavily pretreated breast cancer populations, but responses improved when administered first line therapy (34).
-For example, immunomodulatory treatments are effective as first line treatment and in combination with other chemotherapy regimens (per KEYNOTE-522 [NCT03036488] and Impassion130 [NCT02425891]) (35,36).
-Of note, the two MBC patients with durable SD in this study did not have active visceral disease and had received limited prior lines of therapy.
-Targeting TAMs early in the disease course in those MBC patients with limited prior therapy and non-visceral disease is of great interest.
+In this study, there was a predominance of patients with MBC with visceral metastatic disease which is associated with worse prognosis and lower likelihood of response to immune manipulation (33).
+Notably, with immune checkpoint blockade low response rates were observed with monotherapy in heavily pretreated breast cancer populations, but responses improved when administered first-line therapy (34).
+For example, immunomodulatory treatments are effective as first-line treatment and in combination with other chemotherapy regimens [per KEYNOTE-522 (NCT03036488) and Impassion130 (NCT02425891)] (35, 36).
+Of note, the two patients with MBC with durable SD in this study did not have active visceral disease and had received limited prior lines of therapy.
+Targeting TAMs early in the disease course in those patients with MBC with limited prior therapy and nonvisceral disease is of great interest.

-In this study of a CSF-1R inhibitor, we observed durable clinical benefit with no significant toxicity in three patients with HR+MBC, including one young patient with taxane-resistant disease.
-Although there were few immunomodulatory changes detected in sera aside from increased CSF1 and IL-34 levels suggestive of a pharmacodynamic effect, there was an association with immune activation in metastatic biopsies after treatment in some patients who showed clinical benefit.
+In this study of a CSF-1R inhibitor, we observed durable clinical benefit with no significant toxicity in three patients with HR^+ MBC, including one young patient with taxane-resistant disease.
+Although there were few immunomodulatory changes detected in sera aside from increased CSF-1 and IL34 levels suggestive of a pharmacodynamic effect, there was an association with immune activation in metastatic biopsies after treatment in some patients who showed clinical benefit.
 This provides support that targeting TAM warrants further evaluation.
-Collectively, the clinical data would suggest the use of small molecules or antibodies targeting CSF-1R as monotherapy are unlikely to benefit the majority of patients, however, combination strategies to target tumor-associated macrophages and increase immune activation remain viable strategies in MBC and mCRPC, including concurrently targeting LAG3 as suggested by immune monitoring data in this study.
+Collectively, the clinical data would suggest the use of small molecules or antibodies targeting CSF-1R as monotherapy are unlikely to benefit the majority of patients; however, combination strategies to target tumor-associated macrophages and increase immune activation remain viable strategies in MBC and mCRPC, including concurrently targeting LAG3 as suggested by immune monitoring data in this study.